KINGS OF THE NORTH AND SOUTH

 6 And one said to the man clothed in linen, which was upon the waters of the river, How long shall it be to the end of these wonders?
 (How long until all the prophecies given to Daniel are fulfilled?).

-7 And I heard the man clothed in linen, which was upon the waters of the river, when he held up his right hand and his left hand unto heaven, and sware by him that liveth for ever that it shall be for a time, times, and an half (1260 inclusive years, from 691 until 1950, see verse 11); and when he shall have accomplished to scatter the power of the holy people, all these things shall be finished (the RSV reads: "when the shattering of the power of the holy people comes to an end all these things would be accomplished").
-(The Jews regained their power after WW2, specifically in 1950 when, firstly, they re-established their government in Jerusalem, and secondly, later that year, issued the "Law of Return", allowing all Jews in the world to return to the Holy Land.
-These were two enormous milestones in the history of the Jewish people).
+7 And I heard the man clothed in linen, which was upon the waters of the river, when he held up his right hand and his left hand unto heaven, and sware by him that liveth for ever that it shall be for a time, times, and an half (1260 inclusive years, from 691 until 1950, see verse 11); and when he shall have accomplished to scatter the power of the holy people, all these things shall be finished (the RSV reads: "when the shattering of the power of the holy people comes to an end all these things would be accomplished") (The Jews regained their power after WW2, specifically in 1950 when, having been victorious in the 1948/1949 War of Independence, and having re-established their government in Jerusalem, they issued the "Law of Return", allowing all Jews in the world to return to the Holy Land.
+This was an enormous milestone in the history of the Jewish people).

 8 And I heard, but I understood not: then said I, O my Lord, what shall be the end (the outcome) of these things?